Concorde: Heating problems

 Kinetic heating from the high speed boundary layer caused the skin to heat up during supersonic flight.
 Every surface, such as windows and panels, was warm to the touch by the end of the flight.
-Apart from the engine bay, the hottest part of any supersonic aircraft's structure is the nose, due to aerodynamic heating.
+Apart from the engine bay, the hottest part of any supersonic aircraft's structure is the nose, owing to aerodynamic heating.
 Hiduminium R.R.
 58, an aluminium alloy, was used throughout the aircraft because it was relatively cheap and easy to work with.
 The highest temperature it could sustain over the life of the aircraft was 127 °C, which limited the top speed to Mach 2.02.
 Concorde went through two cycles of cooling and heating during a flight, first cooling down as it gained altitude at subsonic speed, then heating up accelerating to cruise speed, finally cooling again when descending and slowing down before heating again in low altitude air before landing.
 This had to be factored into the metallurgical and fatigue modelling.
 A test rig was built that repeatedly heated up a full-size section of the wing, and then cooled it, and periodically samples of metal were taken for testing.
 The airframe was designed for a life of 45,000 flying hours.

 Concorde skin temperatures.
 They depended on the balance of heat transfer from the boundary layer, heat picked up from solar radiation, heat radiated back from the surface to the atmosphere, and heat transferred to the internal structure.

 As the fuselage heated up it expanded by as much as 300 mm.
 The most obvious manifestation of this was a gap that opened up on the flight deck between the flight engineer's console and the bulkhead.
 On some aircraft that conducted a retiring supersonic flight, the flight engineers placed their caps in this expanded gap, wedging the cap when the airframe shrank again.
 To keep the cabin cool, Concorde used the fuel as a heat sink for the heat from the air conditioning.
 The same method also cooled the hydraulics.
 During supersonic flight a visor was used to keep high temperature air from flowing over the cockpit skin.

-Concorde had livery restrictions; the majority of the surface had to be covered with a highly reflective white paint to avoid overheating the aluminium structure due to heating effects.
+Concorde had livery restrictions; the majority of the surface had to be covered with a highly reflective white paint to avoid overheating the aluminium structure owing to heating effects.
 The white finish reduced the skin temperature by 6 to 11 C-change.